Lou Brock

-Louis Clark Brock (June 18, 1939 – September 6, 2020) was an American professional baseball outfielder.
+Louis Clark Brock (June 18, 1939 – September 6, 2020) was an American professional baseball left fielder.
 He began his 19-year Major League Baseball (MLB) career with the 1961 Chicago Cubs but spent most of it as a left fielder for the St. Louis Cardinals.
-An All-Star for six seasons, Brock was elected to the National Baseball Hall of Fame on his first ballot in 1985 and was inducted into the St. Louis Cardinals Hall of Fame in 2014.
+An All-Star for six seasons, Brock was elected to the National Baseball Hall of Fame in 1985 in his first year of eligibility and was inducted into the St. Louis Cardinals Hall of Fame in 2014.

-Best known for stealing bases, Brock once held the major league records for most bases stolen in a single season and in a career.
-He led the National League (NL) in stolen bases in eight seasons.
-A member of the 3,000-hit club, he led the NL in doubles and triples in 1968, and in singles in 1972.
+Best known for stealing bases, Brock led the National League (NL) in stolen bases in eight seasons, and set then-major league records for most steals in a single season and in a career.
+A member of the 3,000-hit club, he batted over .300 in full seasons seven times, and had additional full seasons of .297, .298, and .299.
+He finished his career with a .304 batting average in 436 plate appearances at age 40 in 1979, compiling a .293 career batting average.
+Brock led the NL in doubles and triples in 1968, and in singles in 1972.
 In 1974, he was the runner-up for the NL Most Valuable Player Award.
 After retiring as a player, he served as a special instructor coach for the Cardinals.

 Early life

-Brock was born in El Dorado, Arkansas, to a family of sharecroppers.
+Louis Clark Brock was born on June 18, 1939, in El Dorado, Arkansas, to a family of sharecroppers.
 His family moved to Collinston, Louisiana, when he was two years old.
 While his family did not have much money, he said that he never felt poor because, "If you don't have something, you don't miss it."
-Brock grew up as a fan of the Brooklyn Dodgers, the team that included Jackie Robinson, Don Newcombe, and Roy Campanella.
+Brock grew up as a fan of the Brooklyn Dodgers, a team that included pioneering African-American ballplayers Jackie Robinson, Don Newcombe, and Roy Campanella.
 Although he did not play in organized baseball until he reached the 11th grade, he learned much about the sport from listening to Cardinals radio broadcaster Harry Caray describe the way major league hitters stood at the plate.
 After attending high school in Mer Rouge, Louisiana, he received academic assistance to attend Southern University in Baton Rouge, but when a low grade in his first semester meant the possibility of losing his scholarship, he decided to try out for the school's baseball team in order to secure an athletic scholarship.